mprokopov/iximiuz-labs.el/README.md

 - `C-c c b` - Browse current material in web browser

 ### Commands
+- `M-x labs-push-current-material` - Push material to the server
 - `M-x labs-fetch-playgrounds` - List all your playgrounds
 - `M-x labs-terminate-playground` - Terminate the current playground
 - `M-x labs-ssh-iterm` - SSH to the current playground using iTerm (macOS only)